 Start Small – Purchase (Or Find) One New Item

-Switch up the scenery for class and allow kids to go outside and sit on the grass or benches.
+Switch up your classroom scenery and allow kids to go outside and sit on the grass or benches.
 If you have flexible seating options in your space already, bring some of them with you or get a carpet that can be used both inside and out.
 By switching up the scenery, kids will have new options to use and the new environment provides additional excitement.

 While having unique seating in your classroom for every child might be preferred, it is not always the most practical or necessary.
 It is important to remember that children strive for a space to express themselves and their creativity, and they thrive off doing so through choice.